 Gerard: Some people prefer that and some people prefer the slightly more laid back Open style.
-The Open is a very comparative kind of bike.
-A lot of people say: ”alright this rides nicer than my road bike”, even though we never wanted it to perform like a road bike.
+With the Open, a lot of people say: ”alright this rides nicer than my road bike”, even though we never set out to compare it to a road bike on the road, we wanted it to feel like a road bike while off-road.
 But if you then try the 3T – that road bike feeling is even a bit more obvious and more aggressive.

 GRAN FONDO: You’re not planning it, but a road bike is probably the next step.
 Would you be allowed to make one?

 Gerard: It was never really about allowing.
 It was just about what I wanted to do, right?
 And when you do time trail bikes and road bikes for 15 years.
 It’s kind of – I don’t know – it was a lot.
 What is so fun about the U.P. and the Exploro for me is that those bikes really represent the way of riding I want to do.
 So it’s easy to be passionate about them.
 They are so far away from what we did with Cervelo, they are not what Cervelo is, so it’s nice to do something completely different with 3T and Open.
 Needless to say that Cervelo is doing these great road and triathlon bikes – the best bikes in the world, in my opinion…

 Open took just a different approach, it wasn’t about: “Oh, there is this market for this or this is not…”.
 I like this kind of riding and so this is what we wanted to build.